jefftranter/8080/asm/monitor/README.txt

 The code is written to be assembled using the AS macro assembler.
 See http://john.ccac.rwth-aachen.de:8000/as/index.html

+The file monitor.asm is the orginal source code.
+The file monitorz80.asm is a version using Z80 instructions which assembles to the same binary code.

 A make file is provided to build the software.
 You may need to adjust it for your environment.